Paku-/megapirateng-add-ons/README.md

 megapirateng-add-ons
 ====================

-This is GitHub copy of the latest megapirateng-Add-Ons project.
+This is GitHub copy of the latest megapirateng-Add-Ons project by Paku

 Source code version - MegaPirateNG Add-Ons V2.9.1b R8.158